envere/FinTrack/README.md

 Ultimately, this app hopes to be a casual yet powerful tool for you to utilise to supplement your trading experience.

 ## User Stories
+template: As a (role), I want (feature) so that (reason).

+- As a user, I want relevant stock data to be presented in a concise way, so I can check on my portfolio quickly and conveniently.
+- As a user, I want my dividend yield to be tracked together with my stock portfolio for convenience.
+- As a user, I want to check my progress without distractions from clutter such as that of traditional stocktracking apps, so that I can focus on what is important.

 ## Scope of project
 The mobile application provides a platform for users to create an account and store their user specific data.